ch-stark/blog1506/acm/README2.md

 	replication_sync_state |
 	last_status_change     | 2022-10-26 02:22:34

-Notice that PgPool correctly reports the new primary and standby roles in the column pg_role but reports incorrect values in the role column.
-In practice this does not appear to matter as read/write queries are routed correctly.
-After restarting PgPool both sets of values will be correctly aligned.

 Some parting thoughts:

-* For a production environment we could add a third standby (on a separate cloud provider) as part of a scale-out solution, or a witness node (on a HyperShift cluster) to establish quorum so as to avoid other possible split-brain scenarios and for strong fencinge.
+* For a production environment we could add a third standby (on a separate cloud provider) as part of a scale-out solution, or a witness node (on a HyperShift cluster) to establish quorum so as to avoid other possible split-brain scenarios and for strong fencing.
 Doing so would help to achieve a lower RTO than the current solution.

 * We can make use of the fact that cloud providers located in the same region typically have a network latency of under 10 milliseconds.
 Thus our local PostgreSQL clusters could be configured for synchronous replication which will enable a RPO of zero.
 This could be augmented with asynchronous replication to a remote set of PostgreSQL clusters located in other regions for disaster recovery purposes.